salman-mukhtar/running-dotnet-core-web-api-on-minikube/README.md

 | ![images/dockerbuild.png](images/dockerbuild.png) |
 | ------------------------------------------------------------------- |

+After the Docker image is ready, the required distribution process can be started for the minikube.
+In this note, we use the kubectl command line tool. kubectl will perform a deployment process using the contents of the deployment.yaml file.

 **Minikube Deployment Preparations**

 First of all we create a deployment file to run our pods on Minikube.
 The deployment file will look as follows.